A Novel Spreading-Factor-Index-Aided LoRa Scheme: Design and Performance Analysis: Abstract

 \section{Abstract}

 LoRa is a widely recognized modulation technology in the field of low power wide area networks (LPWANs).
-However, the data rate of conventional LoRa scheme is too low to satisfy the requirements in the context of modern Internet of Things (IoT) applications.
+However, the data rate of LoRa is too low to satisfy the requirements of Internet of Things applications.
 To address this issue, we propose a novel high-data-rate LoRa scheme based on the spreading factor index (SFI).
-In the proposed SFI-LoRa scheme, the starting frequency bin (SFB) of chirp signals is used to transmit information bits, while the combinations of spreading factors (SFs) are exploited as a set of indices to convey additional information bits.
-Moreover, theoretical expressions for the symbol error rate (SER) and throughput of the proposed SFI-LoRa scheme are derived over additive white Gaussian noise (AWGN) and Rayleigh fading channels.
-Simulation results not only verify the accuracy of the theoretical analysis, but also demonstrate that the proposed SFI-LoRa scheme improves both the bit error rate (BER) and throughput performance compared to existing high-data-rate LoRa schemes.
-Therefore, the proposed SFI-LoRa scheme is a potential solution for applications requiring high transmission throughput in the LPWAN domain.
+In the proposed SFI-LoRa scheme, the starting frequency bin of a chirp signal is used to transmit information bits, while the combinations of spreading factors are exploited as a set of indices to convey additional information bits.
+Moreover, the theoretical symbol error rate, data rate, transmission throughput, complexity and energy efficiency of the proposed SFI-LoRa scheme are carefully analyzed.
+Simulation results not only verify the accuracy of our theoretical analysis, but also demonstrate that the proposed SFI-LoRa scheme can improve the transmission throughput of existing LoRa schemes without sacrificing the BER performance over additive white Gaussian noise, Rayleigh fading, and multipath flat-fading channels.
+Therefore, the proposed SFI-LoRa scheme is a potential solution for applications requiring a high data rate in the LPWAN domain.